Communication and Media Studies

 RAM-TV is designed to provide Winston-Salem State University students with hands-on experience in the television broadcasting/video production field.
 Toward the goal, the department’s digital HD television production studio located in Hall-Patterson 209 and editing suite located in Hall-Patterson 132 provide students with the tools they need to produce quality programming.
 RAM-TV is a place where students come together to learn, teach, and share skills they have learned in classes taught by the department.
 There are no restrictions to being a member of RAM-TV.
 Any student in good standing with the University can become a member of RAM-TV by attending meetings and expressing an interest.

-You can also join by logging on to the OrgSync website for WSSU student organizations, use your WSSU campus email address and password to login, then go to the Organizations menu at the top of the page to find RAM-TV, or send an email to email@example.com and ask to be invited to join RAM-TV.
+You can also join by logging on to the RAMSync website for WSSU student organizations, use your WSSU campus email address and password to login, then go to the Organizations menu at the top of the page to find RAM-TV.

 SU Radio is an intranet-based, student-operated station designed to give students enrolled at WSSU the opportunity to gain valuable experience in the field of radio broadcasting.
 Under the supervision of the Department of Communication and Media Studies and WSNC-FM (an NPR affiliate), students gain real-world training in every aspect of the radio industry.
 The professional staff members of WSNC advise and guide the transitional learning experiences of interested students who would like to become student staff members at the NPR affiliate.
 SU Radio is open to students from all majors and classifications and are encouraged to join its staff.
-Please contact Mr. Elvin Jenkins, Faculty Adviser at firstname.lastname@example.org for more information.
+Please contact Mr. Brian Anthony, General Manager at email@example.com or call (336) 750-2321 for more information.

 The National Communication Association Student Club (NCASC) provides a forum for interaction among students, faculty, and others interested in the study, research, criticism, training, and application of the artistic, humanistic, and scientific principles of communication.
 Upon meeting the academic requirements (appropriate GPA and earned credit hours), NCASC members are encouraged to join one of NCA’s honor societies, Lambda Pi Eta and Sigma Chi Eta.
 LPH and SCH local chapters sponsor a variety of scholarly and service oriented activities that NCASC members are welcome to attend.
 For more information, please contact the faculty advisers, Dr. Althea Bradford at firstname.lastname@example.org and Dr. Andrea Patterson-Masuka at email@example.com.